gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales nodded.
 "Thank you—I'll keep that in mind."

-Ten minutes later Uncle Jack shouted,
+Ten minutes later Uncle Jack scoffed,
 "No affin' way!
 We're a jelly dredger,
 not a ferryboat!